Mianchi County

 Mianchi County is a county under the jurisdiction of the prefecture-level city of Sanmenxia, in the northwest of Henan province, bordering Shanxi province to the north and northwest.
 Its population in 2019 was 353,200.

 History

 Mianchi is known for the ancient Yangshao Culture, the remains of which were first found by Swedish geologist Johan Gunnar Andersson.
 In 1921, he discovered some pieces of pottery in the north of Mianchi County, near the town of Yangshao.

-In 2006, the government of Mianchi County experimented with direct democracy, allowing citizens could voice their thoughts about proposed projects through petitions.
+In 2006, the government of Mianchi County experimented with direct democracy, allowing citizens to voice their thoughts about proposed projects through petitions.